fani-lab/OpeNTF/README.md

 Check 1: `root@759fe234ae0f:/OpeNTF# nvidia-smi`
 Check 2: `root@759fe234ae0f:/OpeNTF# nvcc --version`

-If both return proper results and not errors, you're good to run the models.
+If both return proper results and no errors, you're good to run the models.

 ## 2. Create a new NMT model from a template